configcat/docs/docs/sdk-reference/java.md

 client.close()
 ```

+### Java compatibility
+The ConfigCat Java SDK is compatible with Java 8 and higher.

 ## Creating the *ConfigCat Client*
 *ConfigCat Client* is responsible for:
 - managing the communication between your application and ConfigCat servers.